The flu is a contagious viral infection that spreads every winter. Getting the flu vaccine is the best way to protect yourself against flu.

 Children and flu vaccine

-If your child is aged between 2 and 17 years, they will be offered the nasal flu vaccine.
+Children and young people aged between 2 and 17 years can get the nasal flu vaccine.

 Healthcare workers and flu vaccine